Dot Net Framework Blazor

 • Build-on during development

-• To create your first Blazor application, you need to install “ASP.NET Core Blazor Language Service Extension.”
+• You need to install “ASP.NET Core Blazor Language Service Extension.”

 • Install this extension, and it will be added to your VS 2017

 • Open Visual Studio and select File >> New >> Project.
-After selecting a project, a new
+After selecting a project, a new project dialog will open.

-project dialog will open.
-Select the .NET core in the Visual C # menu from the left side.
-After that select “ASP.NET Core Web Application” from the available project types.
-Name the project as Blazor Demo and press OK.
+• Select the .NET core in the Visual C # menu from the left side.

 • After clicking OK, a new dialog will open asking you to select a project template.
-At the top left of the Window, you will see two drop-down menus.
-Chose “.NET Core” and “ASP.NET Core 2.0” from this drop-down list.
-Then select the “Blazor” template and press OK.

 • Now, your first Blazor project will be created.

-Complete Full-Stack Development with Blazor
+Complete Full-Stack .NET Framework Development with Blazor

-As discussed earlier, the Blazor is available in two models: client-side and server-side.
 The client-side model runs through WebAssembly in the browser and updates the DOM there, while the server-side model puts the DOM model on the server and uses the pipeline to send the signals between the browser and the server.

 Blazor: